cpfaff/rbefdata_paper/paper/rbefdata.md

-After setup we can start right away using data from the proposal.
+After setup we can start right away using data from the proposal that we created.
 The proposal download function of `rbefdata` is used for that.
 It draws all associated datasets of a proposal into the R environment in one single step.
 It returns a list object that keeps a data frame per list element containing a dataset of the proposal each (see blow).
 The function requires the ID of the proposal to work.
 The ID can be found in the URL of the proposal (see blow).

 ```
 # the proposal URL shows the id is 90